oahzxl/oahzxl.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a second-year PhD student in Computer Science at National University of Singapore advised by [Yang You](https://www.comp.nus.edu.sg/~youy/), where I also completed my master's studies.
 I obtained my bachelor's degree in CS & EE from Huazhong University of Science and Technology.
+Previously, I interned at [Adobe] with [Yan Kang](https://research.adobe.com/person/yan-kang/), [Colossal-AI](https://github.com/hpcaitech/ColossalAI) with [Jiarui Fang](https://fangjiarui.github.io/) and collaborated at [Pika](https://pika.art/about) with [Chenlin Meng](https://cs.stanford.edu/~chenlin/).

 Research
 ------